awspilot/cli-lambda-deploy/README.md

 }
 ```

-You can also use yaml content
+You can also use yaml content,
 ```
 # unlike json, comments are allowed in yaml, yey!
+# remember to use spaces not tabs 😞
 PATH: ./new-function
 AWS_KEY:  !Ref "env.lambda_deploy_aws_key"
 AWS_SECRET: !Ref "env.lambda_deploy_aws_secret"